zopefoundation/ZEO/README.rst

 client has been disconnected for a time interval that is less than the invalidation age, then invalidations are replayed by iterating over the lower-level storage on the server.
-If the age is too high, and clients are disconneced for a long time, then this can put a lot of load on the server.
+If the age is too high, and clients are disconnected for a long time, then this can put a lot of load on the server.

 Transaction timeouts